-If one of the apps on your Mac is not working properly, seems stuck, or frozen, you can use Force Quit to close that app.
-In most cases, once you start the app again, it will work just fine.
-Here is how to do that:
+If one of the apps on your Mac is not working properly, seems stuck, or is frozen, you can use Force Quit to close that app.
+In most cases, once you restart the app, it will work just fine.
+Here's how to do that:

 - Press Command+Option+Esc